 The vast majority of governmental meetings receive no media coverage and produce minimal records.
 At the same time, many news consumers feel alienated from media, but are eager to play a role in fixing it.

-The Documenters Program improves oversight by tapping into this public desire to participate in civic reform.
+The Documenters Program was created by Smart Chicago in 2014 and reframed for City Bureau's civic journalism lab in 2016 to improve oversight of local government by tapping into the public desire to participate in civic reform.
 We know there is public interest from experience: to date, over 350 people have enrolled in the Documenters program.

 Together, we aim to reinvigorate notions of citizenship by using journalism to empower storytellers; employing civic tech to illuminate civic processes; distributing democratized trainings to provide structure around journalistic production; and instituting an hourly wage to value each citizen’s time and efforts.
 The Documenters Program provides practical, actionable solutions for civic disengagement, news literacy deficits and public distrust of news media and civic processes.

 Collaboration: Documenters work together for the public good, in the public interest.

 intergenerational learning: Documenters of all ages receive training on a range of disaggregated journalistic skills to inform the public by building a new public record.

 Civic Engagement: Documenters identify, address and share issues of local concern.

 Journalistic self-expression: Documenters create space for the expression of feelings, thoughts and ideas through storytelling, media and journalism.